SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.5.md

 For more information on how to pass data using a JSON object, see [Specifying data input in an app URL](xref:Specifying_data_input_in_URL).

-#### Dashboards app & Low-code apps: New 'Number' feed [ID_35911]
+#### Dashboards app & Low-code apps: New 'Numeric input' feed [ID_35911]

 <!-- MR 10.4.0 - FR 10.3.5 -->

-The new *Number* feed is a text box that exposes the entered numbers as a number feed that can currently be consumed by GQI queries and script parameters in low-code app actions.
+The new *Numeric input* feed is a text box that exposes the entered numbers as a number feed that can currently be consumed by GQI queries and script parameters in low-code app actions.

-When configuring this new *Number* feed, you can optionally specify a label, an icon, a placeholder, a unit, a step size, a number of decimals, a minimum value and a maximum value.
+When configuring this new *Numeric input* feed, you can optionally specify a label, an icon, a placeholder, a unit, a step size, a number of decimals, a minimum value and a maximum value.
 You can also indicate whether the text box should feed its value when triggered by the following events:

 - On Enter
 - On Focus lost